Scripture References: Acts 9:1-31 and recorded again later when Saul testifies in trials- Acts 22:1-21 and Acts 26:9-20

 But, in the vision, Jesus told Ananias that he had chosen Saul to do a very important job.
 Jesus had chosen Saul to be the teacher to the Gentiles (all of the people who were not Jews).

 So Ananias obeyed Jesus.
 He went to Straight Street and found Saul.
 He touched Saul and said, “Brother Saul, Jesus, the one who appeared to you on the road, has sent me so you can see again and be filled with the Holy Spirit.”

 As soon as Ananias said this something like scales fell from Saul’s eyes and he could see again.
 Then he got up and was baptised.

 Now that Saul knew the truth about Jesus he wanted to tell everyone.
 He preached to the people in Damascus.
 Many people began to believe in Jesus when they heard Saul preach.

 But not everyone was happy Saul was preaching about Jesus.
 Some were very angry.
 They began guarding the city gates so they could catch and kill Saul if he tried to leave the city.

 But Saul’s friends had a great idea.
 Late one night they put Saul in a basket and lowered the basket over the wall.
 Saul escaped!

-The Christians in Damascus had begun to trust Saul but there were still many Christians in other places that remembered how he had once been their enemy.
-When Saul went back to Jerusalem the Christians there did not trust Saul and did not want him to be with them.
+The followers of Jesus in Damascus had begun to trust Saul but there were still many followers in other places that remembered how he had once been their enemy.
+When Saul went back to Jerusalem the followers there did not trust Saul and did not want him to be with them.

 But Saul continued to do what Jesus had told him to do.
 He was a very different person now.
 When he used to live in Jerusalem he told people NOT to follow Jesus.
 Now he told them that they SHOULD follow Jesus.

 But over and over Saul made people angry.
-Finally, the other Christians took Saul to the port of Caesarea and put him on a ship heading to Tarsus.
+Finally, the other followers took Saul to the port of Caesarea and put him on a ship heading to Tarsus.
 Tarsus was the city Saul had grown up in.

 After this time there was a time of peace for the churches.
 Many more people began to follow Jesus.